 The State Board of Aging and Adult Services is the program policymaking body for DAAS.
 The seven-member Board is appointed by the Governor and confirmed by the State Senate.
-Members are chosen from both rural and urban areas of the state and the Board is nonpartisan in its composition.
+Members are selected from both rural and urban areas of the state and the Board is nonpartisan in its composition.
 The Board meets six times a year and regularly hears from Division staff and the Chair of the Utah Association of Area Agencies on Aging (U4A), a group representing Utah's twelve AAAs.
-During all meetings, members of the public are invited and encouraged to participate and present their concerns to the Board.
+During all meetings, members of the public are invited, encouraged to participate, and present concerns to the Board.

-Responding to the challenges facing Utah as its population ages, the Board maintains four one-page position papers reflecting its opinion on issues the state needs to address, especially in light of the demographic changes exacerbated as Baby Boomers continue to reach retirement age.
-The position papers discuss: 1) Transportation issues, 2) Improving Inhome and Community-based Services, 3), Improving Preventive Health Services, and 4) Caregiver Support Services.
+Responding to the challenges facing Utah as its population ages, the Board maintains four one-page position papers reflecting its opinion on issues the State needs to address, especially in light of the demographic changes exacerbated as baby boomers continue to reach retirement age.
+The position papers discuss: 1) Transportation Issues, 2) Improving Inhome and Community-based Services, 3), Improving Preventive Health Services, and 4) Caregiver Support Services.
 A copy of the papers can be found in Appendix I.

-On an annual basis, the Board is called upon to review and approve the plans explaining how AAAs will utilize federal funds allocated to the state in furtherance of the OAA.
-The format of the plan is developed by the DAAS and approved by the Board.
-The Annual Plan for Federal Fiscal Years 12-16, provided information regarding each agency's accomplishments during the previous year in addition to reporting the number of services provided to eligible seniors.
+On an annual basis, the board is called upon to review and approve the plans explaining how AAAs will utilize federal funds allocated to the State in furtherance of the OAA.
+The format of the plan is developed by the Division and approved by the board.
+The Annual Plan for Federal Fiscal Years 2012 to 2016, provided information regarding each agency's accomplishments during the previous year in addition to reporting the number of services provided to eligible seniors.